KavrakiLab/metapaths/README.md

 1. Complete the initial post-installation setup of MySQL Server.
 The default user is `root` and the password is `meta`.
 If you configure with a different username and password, you must update the `DB_USER` and `DB_PASSWD` fields in `metapaths.py`.
+Start and login to the MySQL server with:

 ```
-$ mysql -u root -p // start and login to the MySQL server
+$ mysql -u root -p
 ```

 2. Create `metadb` database